Symplectic conjectures for sums of divisor functions and explorations of an orthogonal regime: The determinant expression in the symplectic case

 Consider in full generality

 and write

 where $m$ is the appropriate exponent of $N$ such that the above asymptotic formula exists.

-The case of $I_{d_k,1}^S(n;N)$ and $\gamma_{d_k,1}^S(c)$ was studied in detail by Medjedovic and Rubinstein \cite{Andy}.
+The case of $I_{d_k,1}^S(n;N)$ and $\gamma_{d_k,1}^S(c)$ was studied in detail by Medjedovic \cite{Andy}.
 However, for the purposes of understanding the asymptotics given in \eqref{eq:intsym}, we need to consider $I_{d_k,2}^S(n;N)$ and $\gamma_{d_k,2}^S(c)$ instead.
-The goal of this section is to further develop the results of Medjedovic and Rubinstein to adapt them to our case.
+The goal of this section is to further develop the results of Medjedovic to adapt them to our case.
 Following \cite{Andy}, the D\'esarm\'enien--Stembridge--Proctor formula \cite{BenderKnuth,BeteaWheeler,Proctor} gives

 (See also equation (53) in \cite{Bump-Gamburd}.)

 Combining equations \eqref{eq:BG}, \eqref{eq:gen}, and \eqref{eq:DSP}, we have

 Applying Lemma \ref{lem:superAndy}, we obtain